VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 years.

 6. Before running our main model, let's make two adjustments to speed up the MESA run:

 MESA starts by creating a pre-main-sequence model (before nuclear burning begins) and by default performs 300 relaxation steps to ensure it's stable.
-For our educational purposes, we can reduce this to save time:
+For our educational purposes, we can reduce this to save time by **adding to the `&star_job` section of your *inlist_project*:**

 ```fortran
 pre_ms_relax_num_steps = 100
 ```

 MESA also starts with very tiny time steps after reaching the main sequence.
-We can tell it to use larger initial steps:
+We can tell it to use larger initial steps, by **adding the following under `&star_job`**:

 ```fortran
 set_initial_dt = .true.
 years_for_initial_dt = 1d0
 ```

-Add both settings to the `&star_job` section of your *inlist_project*.

 These adjustments will help our model run faster, especially during the early phases.
 In your future research, you'd want to carefully test how these parameters affect your specific science case, but for this lab, these settings are fine.

 If you want to (and are on schedule), you can briefly run your model again by entering `./rn` in your terminal to test whether your changes to the inlist did what they are supposed to.

+> [!TIP]
-You don't have to run your model all the way to the TAMS.
+> You don't have to run your model all the way to the TAMS.
 You can interupt it using ctrl+C if you're on Linux and Cmd+C if you're on Mac.

 If you got stuck and cannot get your inlist to run, you can find [a functional inlist with all the changes described above here](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/completed_inlists/inlist_project1)